CloudBoost/developers/en/DataStorage/getstarted.md

 #Creating a new table

-To create a new table click on `Tables` when you're on your App Screen and then click on `Add new table`.
+To create a new table click on <span class="tut-snippet">Tables</span> when you're on your App Screen and then click on <span class="tut-snippet">Add new table</span>.

 !(Tables button in App Screen)[]